Résumé and Cover Letter (DUE May 25th)

 This quick read is perfect for you.
 It’s filled with suspense, drama, humor, and robots!
 Take a look at possible short essay topics to choose from.
 Feel free to create your own, but remember that you have to read the entire book in order to do the essay.
 Don’t forget to review the I, Robot Discussion page.

-I’m going to have you find 5 sources for your annotated bibliography (10 sources for groups of 2).
+I’m going to have you find 5 sources for your annotated bibliography.
+I expect these to be individual projects–not groups.
 Normally, the annotated bibliography shows the reader (me) that you’ve explored a topic, done background research.
 This research is supposed to inform your research questions and, ultimately, your final report, design, presentation, etc. Because of the abbreviated nature of a summer term, we won’t be doing a full research project.
 Instead, you’ll be setting one up and talking about how you might approach it.
 So there’s no confusion, below is what you need for this assignment (include everything together in one file):

 Please consider topics that revolve around one of the following:

 - Proposing a technical or scientific solution to a problem.